Personal Finance: Steps to Financial Security

 There is a future version of you that does and another future version of you that does not.
 Every day, including right now, is a chance to decide which version you'll create.
 A budget is a simple plan for getting to the future version of you that has wealth and knows how to keep growing it.

-Where you start financially is not an indicator of where you have to end up.
+Where you start financially is not an indicator of where you will to end up.
 What matters is learning how to use a budget to build and preserve your wealth.
+With a budget you can save, invest, cover your expenses, have some spending money, and plan ahead.

 The good news is, there are clear ways to do this, and you can find the approach that works best for your situation.

-Formulas you can use to plan out your own budget
+How you can plan out your own budget

 Many financial advisors like the 50/30/20 rule, a simple formula introduced by Sen. Elizabeth Warren back in 2006: